 Preview this collection:

 II.
-Communication and Media Studies
+Media, Communication & Cultural Studies

 Hot topics such as Digital, Mobile and Big Data engage students in debate.
 Films made in co-operation with the Institute of Practitioners in Advertising, seminal documentaries from the Media Education Foundation and BBC Worldwide, and much more, complete the collection.